 As you might have deduced from the fact that the framework libraries declare eight different generic System.ValueTuple types, there is no support in the CLR type system for variadic generic types.
 Methods can take an arbitrary number of arguments by using parameter arrays, but there is no corresponding technique for generic types; every generic type must be of a specific arity.
-(See the Beginner Topic titled ”Tuples: Where Arity is in Abundance” for an example where you might imagine such a feature.)
+(See Beginner Topic: Tuples: An Abundance of Arity for an example where you might imagine such a feature.)

 Nested Generic Types

 Type parameters on a containing generic type will “cascade” down to any nested types automatically.
-If the containing type declares a type parameter T, for example, all nested types will also be generic and type parameter T will be available on the nested type as well.
+If the containing type declares a type parameter T, for example, all nested types will also be generic, and type parameter T will be available on the nested type as well.
 If the nested type includes its own type parameter named T, this will hide the type parameter within the containing type, and any reference to T in the nested type will refer to the nested T type parameter.
 Fortunately, reuse of the same type parameter name within the nested type will cause a compiler warning to prevent accidental overlap (see Listing 12.18).

 Listing 12.18: Nested Generic Types